okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Once we even do make the particular request, we might get a bunch of data from the tables that we don't even care about.
 This could be dramatically overserving or we may need to continually add or edit the RESTful end points.

 ## Starting with GraphQL

+Now that we've seen the shortfalls of RESTful routing.